rukies01/redi_final_project/README.md

 1. Run the program
 2. Choose an option from the menu (1-6)
 3. The program responds instantly:
-   - selecting a random clothe from the category choosen
+   - selecting a random cloth from the category choosen
    - ask user if they want to save favorites
    - adding items to Laundry